-In architecture, the “capstone” is the crowning piece of an arch, the center stone that holds the arch together, giving it shape and strength.
-The research and writing involved in the Integration Seminar plays a similar role, challenging students to tie together, extend, and deepen the work they’ve already undertaken during their core courses and practical training (internships).
-The final project report, as the culminating course product, is intended to profoundly shape student learning.
+Program Integration and Preparation for Your Future: In architecture, the “capstone” is the crowning piece of an arch, the center stone that holds the arch together, giving it shape and strength.
+The research and writing involved in the Thesis or Project plays a similar role, challenging students to tie together, extend, and deepen the work they’ve already undertaken during their core courses and practical training (internships), and based on this integration to then potentially project forwards to the future ministry or career of the student..
+As action research it should result in a specific extension of a church or community context .
+The parallel course in Entrepreneurial Leadership can well be utilized to broaden this thesis into a fundable proposal, including a workable business plan and funding proposal.

+As this degree is a missions theology degree, a degree in social entrepeneurship, and in movement leadership and the multiplication of churches, this research could move in each one of these directions.
+It would be wise to choose your focus in the direction of your gifts and call.
+It could also ideally integrate the spiritual, theological, and socio-economic aspects of the degree, but research, to be successful, tends to be focused on a narrow topic, rather than broad ideas.

+Research Skills: This final project report, as the culminating course product, is intended to profoundly shape student learning.
 It asks students to define a research agenda, familiarize themselves with similar studies, collect and analyze fresh data, develop conclusions and recommendations, and represent findings to a public audience it all in a clear and operational format.
 The report not only contributes to the students’ education, but also becomes a significant resource for the public good.

-The actual seminar walks students through a research and writing process that extends over a two-term (30 week) period.
-Successful completion of the course earns 6 units of graduate credit and represents approximately 300 hours of “invested learning.”
+The actual seminar walks students through a research and writing process that extends over a two-term (27 week) period.
+Successful completion of the course earns 6 units of graduate credit and represents approximately 320 hours of “invested learning.”
 Learning activities include: completing assigned reading and video viewing, consulting with organization staff, participating in on-line forums, conducting fieldwork, producing project reports, and disseminating results.
 It is expected that the student will spend, on average, ten hours per week on course-related activities.

-My objective as an instructor-advisor is to structure a research process by which students can apply disciplinary knowledge and discover their potential as problem solvers.
-I want them to experience the gratification, frustration, uncertainty, and enlightenment that accompany field research, and to prepare themselves for assuming new levels of community leadership and service.
+The objective of the instructor-advisor is to structure a research process by which students can apply disciplinary knowledge and discover their potential as problem solvers.
+Thus, to experience the gratification, frustration, uncertainty, and enlightenment that accompany field research, and to prepare themselves for assuming new levels of community leadership and service.
 While the quality of the research and writing must be high to be of use to the host organization, the specific findings and recommendations are secondary to mastering the research process.
 What students and organizational staff learn together from a collaborative process of inquiry is at least as important as the results they obtain.
 That is why it is critical that students enrolled in the course be sincerely motivated and committed to participatory research that empowers community organizations, as opposed to students seeking to merely fulfill a program requirement.

 III.
 Student Learning Outcomes

-The research and writing activities that are central to Integration Seminar aim to connect and enhance learning in several domains: intellectual (“head”), attitudinal (“heart”), and skill (“hands”).
+The research and writing activities that are central to Thesis or Project aim to connect and enhance learning in several domains: intellectual (“head”), attitudinal (“heart”), and skill (“hands”).
 By the end of the course, students should be able to:

 Intellectual (“head”)

-Articulate the philosophical, theological, and practical distinctives of a participatory action research.
+Articulate the philosophical, theological, and practical distinctives of participatory action research.

 Critically discuss literature (books, book chapters, articles, reports) related to the research topic and central question.